grrrwaaa/gct753/src/pages/generative_art.md

-title: Generative Art & Design
+title: Generative Art

-# Generative Art & Design
+# Generative Art

-## Generative Art

 Generative art refers to art that is constructed in part according to rules, to some degree outside the author's control.
 Rules might include mechanical systems, materials with independent behaviors (such as water flow or chemical reactions), mathematical procedures, huge data-sets, geometries and symmetries, and of course randomization.